Kpurohit007/WEB-Assignment-/README.md

-Landing Page with Image Gallery
+Landing Page with Dynamic Image Gallery

 Overview

-This project is a responsive landing page featuring an interactive image gallery.
-The page includes a hero section, navigation menu, image gallery with descriptions, a contact form, and a footer with social media links.
+This project is a highly interactive and responsive landing page featuring an engaging image gallery with dynamic effects.
+It includes a hero section, navigation menu, animated image showcase, a contact form, and a footer with social media integration.

 Features

-Responsive Design: The layout adjusts seamlessly for various screen sizes.
+Fully Responsive Design: Ensures smooth performance across devices.

-Interactive Image Gallery: Clickable images open in a lightbox view.
+Dynamic Image Gallery: Clickable images open in an animated lightbox with smooth transitions.

-Stylish Hover Effects: Images enlarge slightly on hover for a modern feel.

-Contact Form: Users can submit inquiries with validation.
+Advanced Hover Effects: Images transform with 3D tilt and shadow effects.

-Navigation Menu: Smooth scrolling navigation for easy user interaction.
+Animated Navigation Menu: Smooth scrolling with visual cues.

-Footer with Social Links: Directs users to social media profiles.
+Stylish Contact Form: Validated inputs with real-time feedback.

+Interactive Footer: Social media icons with hover animations.

 Technologies Used

-HTML: Structuring the page content.
+HTML: For structuring the web content.

-CSS: Styling for a modern and responsive UI.
+CSS: Modern styling with animations and hover effects.

-JavaScript: Lightbox functionality for image expansion.
+JavaScript: Implements lightbox functionality and smooth animations.

-FontAwesome: Icons for social links.
+FontAwesome: Adds stylish icons for navigation and social links.

+GSAP (GreenSock): Enables smooth scrolling and advanced animations.

 Setup Instructions